 The notice will be widely distributed to all students, employees, applicants for admission and employment, and other relevant persons.
 The notice will also be prominently displayed on the college’s website and at various locations throughout the campus, and must be included in publications of general distribution that provide information to students and employees about the college’s services and policies.
 The notice should be available and easily accessible on an ongoing basis.

 The college will maintain records of actions taken under this policy, including, but not limited to, records of any reports of sexual misconduct, records of any proceedings or resolutions, and records of any sexual misconduct trainings, and will maintain such records in accordance with the college’s records retention schedule.

-Any changes to this procedure must be approved by the office of the vice president of student services, the office of human resources, and the Title IX Co-coordinators.
+Any changes to this procedure must be approved by the office of the vice president of student success, the office of human resources, and the Title IX co-coordinators.